 Back in the day, I had been blaming my internet service provider for throttling down my internet bandwidth without realizing that my ancient internet router wasn’t rated for my bandwidth and cannot even handle the number of internet clients I had connected.

 For conclusion then!
 Bandwidth throttling is an intensely heated argument between internet service providers and users.
-However, if you face similar issues, you now know what to do without directly pointing fingers at your ISP for crappy internet.
+However, if you face similar issues, you now know what to do without directly pointing fingers at your ISP for crappy internet or for detailed troubleshooting steps, visit Surfshark for more information.

 And be sure that your internet isn’t bottlenecked elsewhere in your network, just like I had.
 Anyways, what are your thoughts on the ongoing internet throttling problem?
 Are you facing the same?
 Let us know in the comments.